Skip to main content

 Careers / Further progression

-Art therapists work in a wide variety of HSE and social care settings, including – adult and child psychiatry, education, palliative care, addiction services and community day centres.
+Art therapists work in a wide variety of HSE and social care settings, including – adult and child psychiatry, education, palliative care, drug and alcohol services or community day centres.
 Many also work in private practice.

 Course Web Page